single-spa/single-spa/README.md

 ## Ideology

-The hope here is that "one SPA to rule them all" will help scale teams and organizations that have complex apps -- this is done making it easier to divide the code into different repositories.
+The hope here is that "one SPA to rule them all" will help scale teams and organizations that have complex apps -- this is done by making it easier to split code and then deploy it independently.
 To explain why single SPA is advantageous, consider the following **disadvantages of a multiple SPA approach**:

 1. Implementation details are usually reflected in the URL (different subdomains for different SPAs, or different apps own different prefixes in the window.location.pathname)
 2. Each SPA tends to become a monolith, since it's easier to add to an existing SPA than it is to figure out how to deploy a new SPA.